3 min read

 Have you decided you like the idea of low maintenance, ever-green artificial grass garden but think you’d miss gardening too much?
 It might seem counterintuitive for a gardening lover to like the idea of synthetic grass, but many gardeners would rather dedicate their time and energy to nurturing flowers and plants rather than tending to a lawn.
 In fact, many people who install artificial grass still have very active gardens full of life.
 Find out how you can still enjoy gardening in an artificial grass garden below.

 By embracing the power of plant pots, artificial lawn gardens can be home to a wide variety of plants, flowers, and even vegetables!
 Many flowers grow just as well in pots as they do in the ground and some even flourish.
 Flowers such as cosmos (a daisy look-a-like that’s actually a member of the sunflower family) and certain species of japonica make for gorgeous and colourful potted displays in British gardens.

 ‘Golden Sword’ yucca is a great potted plant that’s sturdy enough to spend 365 days a year outside and works as a fantastic centrepiece to build displays around.
-Finally, vegetable lovers will be pleased to know that favourites such as tomatoes, potatoes, and many varieties of salad leaves can actually thrive in containers.
+Finally, vegetable lovers will be pleased to know that favourites such as tomatoes, potatoes, and many varieties of salad leaves can thrive in containers.
 Tomatoes and potatoes are best grown in deep containers (even grow bags) whereas salad leaves only need shallow containers, a few inches deep, to flourish.

 Hanging baskets are a great, low-maintenance gardening project for people who love to see things grow but don’t have the time or desire to take on bigger gardening challenges.
 They also work well to maximise space for people with smaller gardens with floor space they’d prefer to use for leisure activities.